 Categories of CSR

 Although corporate social responsibility is a very broad concept that is understood and implemented differently by each firm, the underlying idea of CSR is to operate in an economically, socially, and environmentally sustainable manner.

 1. Environmental responsibility

-Environmental responsibility initiatives aim at reducing pollution and greenhouse gas emissions, and the sustainable use of natural resources.
+Environmental responsibility initiatives aim to reduce pollution and greenhouse gas emissions and the sustainable use of natural resources.

 2. Human rights responsibility

 Human rights responsibility initiatives involve providing fair labor practices (e.g., equal pay for equal work) and fair trade practices, and disavowing child labor.

 3. Philanthropic responsibility

 Philanthropic responsibility can include things such as funding educational programs, supporting health initiatives, donating to causes, and supporting community beautification projects.

 4. Economic responsibility

 Economic responsibility initiatives involve improving the firm’s business operation while participating in sustainable practices – for example, using a new manufacturing process to minimize wastage.

 Business Benefits of CSR

 In a way, corporate social responsibility can be seen as a public relations effort.
 However, it goes beyond that, as corporate social responsibility can also boost a firm’s competitiveness.
 The business benefits of corporate social responsibility include the following:

 1. Stronger brand image, recognition, and reputation